En Ami: Plot

 In Goochland, Virginia, Jason McPeck, a young cancer patient, is ushered out of his parents' car, carried past cameras and shouting onlookers, and placed in his bed, where his father tells him that God will decide if he can be cured of his cancer.
 Later in the night, the boy sees a bright light and men in black walking towards his window.
 The next day, the boy is miraculously cured of his cancer.

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are anonymously given information about Jason's case, and they soon investigate.
 At the McPeck house, Jason says that angels came to him and one of them pinched the back of his neck, and now his cancer is gone.
 Scully examines his neck and finds an incision exactly like the one she received when she was abducted.
 Upon leaving, Scully finds The Smoking Man (William B. Davis) in her car.
 The Smoking Man tells her that he was the one who saved Jason's life, and that since he is dying he wants to atone for his previously evil behavior by giving the cure to Scully.
 Scully leaves, but not before The Smoking Man gives her his phone number.
 Scully traces the number to The Smoking Man's office address.
-He explains that he is dying of a cerebral inflammation that developed after his surgery (The Sixth Extinction II: Amor Fati).
-She agrees to go on a trip to retrieve the cure, but wears a wire, in order to send taped recordings of their conversations to Mulder.
+He explains that he is dying of a cerebral inflammation that developed after his surgery (as seen in "The Sixth Extinction II: Amor Fati").
+She agrees to go on a trip to retrieve the cure, but wears a wire in order to send taped recordings of their conversations to Mulder.

 During the trip, The Smoking Man tells Scully that he believes he shares a special kinship with her because he once held her own life in his hands.
 Mulder finds a message Scully left on his phone suspicious and goes to her apartment, where the landlord tells him that she left with her driver whom he describes as being "an older guy" who is "tall" and "smokes like a chimney".
 The Smoking Man and Scully arrive at the home of Marjorie Butters (Louise Latham), a 118-year-old gardener who also has the chip implanted in the back of her neck.
 Meanwhile, Mulder visits Walter Skinner (Mitch Pileggi) to voice his concern, but Scully calls Skinner during the meeting and says that she is fine.
 At a gas station, Scully removes the wire, places it in an envelope, and mails it to Mulder.
 However, a man following the two removes the letter from the mailbox.